hello-jason/hellojason.net/src/blog/2018-07-07-how-to-setup-wordpress-locally-on-windows-subsystem-for-linux.md

 date: 2018-07-07
 date_updated: 2019-08-24
 tags: blog
-excerpt: For web developers on Windows who prefer the command line and want to avoid virtual machines.
+description: For web developers on Windows who prefer the command line and want to avoid virtual machines.
 ---

 ## Who is this for?